 Quality distinguishes the Oregon-grown hazelnut from imports.
 Achieving and maintaining the highest level of quality is the overarching – and uniting – principal of the industry.
 Our growers’ success can be measured by the demand for Oregon hazelnuts across the globe today.

 The Hazelnut Tree

 The hazelnut tree is amazing.
 While other plants are “sleeping” during the winter months, the hazelnut is busy pollinating.
-Pollen is spread by the wind and rain to very tiny red flowers.
-After that the trees take a short break before they begin their spring growth.
-In late spring the nuts begin to form.
-By mid summer green nuts in clusters can be seen throughout the orchards.
+Wind and rain spreads the pollen to tiny red flowers.
+Then, the trees take a short break before spring growth begins.
+In late spring, the nuts begin to form.
+By mid summer, clusters of green nuts can be seen throughout the orchards.